02 Dec

 Clarification of 1 Peter 3:18-22 and Noah’s Reference[i]

-Purpose of the Reference a present hope The purpose of re-establishing this household of God is to provide a refuge for others amidst life’s chaos.
+Purpose of the Reference is a present hope The purpose of re-establishing this household of God is to provide a refuge for others amidst life’s chaos to emulate a place of present salvation.
 Just as Noah’s household offered an Ark as a refuge through the flood, Peter envisions this community as a micro-society, living with Christ in the present and enduring through future storms into the renewed heaven and earth under Christ’s reign.

 (Footnotes [i] [ii])